KRichdale/Gobuild/README.md

 Justin Ideas
 # Feedback Summary

+FAQs can be a double-edged sword—they're only useful if they're concise, relevant, and well-crafted.
+If you think some of them are weak or unnecessary, that's a sign they might be cluttering the experience instead of improving it.

+Clean them.

 ## Customizability and Layout
 - Website lacks the easy customization of website builders.
 - Improve automatic scaling for better responsiveness.